 Cusco, the former capital of the Inca Empire, is now the capital of Peru’s tourist industry.
 The city itself is a UNESCO World Heritage site, while Machu Picchu and the Sacred Valley attract hordes of tourists from across the globe.
 The entire Cusco region is a hub of traditional Andean culture, and the regional capital is home to numerous festivals and events.

 Huancayo is a major Peruvian city in the Central Andes, both commercially and culturally.
 Colorful festivals take place throughout the year, while the city’s markets are some of the most interesting and traditional in Peru.
 Earthquakes have destroyed many of Huancayo’s colonial buildings over the years, but the city still has character.
-It’s not a prime tourist destination (although many tourists stop off on the way from Lima to Cusco), but it’s a rewarding city if you have time to explore.
+It’s not a prime tourist destination (although many tourists stop off on the way from Lima to Cusco), but it’s a rewarding city for travelers that take the time to explore.

 The Rest of Peru's Largest Cities

-According to the 2007 census, the following cities in Peru all had populations in excess of 100,000:
+According to the 2017 census, the following cities in Peru all had populations in excess of 100,000 people: